 The term Peri-Oral refers to the lines that appear around the mouth, and can be caused by natural muscle movement patterns, and even smoking.

-Botox can be used to manipulate the muscle pattern.
-In this case, Botox can be administered at the top of the brow to initiate a lifting effect as the other muscles remain active.
+Botox® can be used to manipulate the muscle pattern.
+In this case, it can be administered at the top of the brow to initiate a lifting effect as the other muscles remain active.

-Age-related banding can occur on the neck, and may be eased or treated using delicate injections of Botox in the target zone.
+Age-related banding can occur on the neck, and may be eased or treated using delicate injections in the target zone.

-Botox and other neuromodulators, such as Dysport and Xeomin, are considered the first line of defense against aging.
-Not only does Botox significantly reduce the signs of aging for people who have pre-existing fine-lines or wrinkles, but Botox is widely used as a the leading “preventative aging” technique.
-At the very onset of wrinkle formation, usually in person’s 20’s or 30’s, patients begin micro dosing to prevent the facial muscles from creating fine-lines to begin with – which if left untreated cause permanent creases to form over years of facial movements and muscle contractions.
+Botox® and other neuromodulators, such as Dysport® and Xeomin®, are considered the first line of defense against aging.
+Not only will it significantly reduce the signs of aging for people who have pre-existing fine lines or wrinkles, but it is widely used as a leading “preventative aging” technique.
+At the very onset of wrinkle formation, usually in a person’s 20’s or 30’s, patients begin micro-dosing to prevent the facial muscles from creating fine lines to begin with – which if left untreated cause permanent creases to form over years of facial movements, and muscle contractions.

-Beginning Botox from a young age, and continuing a regular regimen of treatments (about 2-3 treatments per year) can prevent wrinkles from developing altogether.
-For most people, there are no averse side effects to getting Botox.
-Also, maintaining a Botox regimen will reduce the overall appearance of wrinkles as the targeted facial muscles will begin to shrink.
+Beginning Botox® from a young age, and continuing a regular regimen of treatments (about 2-3 treatments per year) can prevent wrinkles from developing altogether.
+For most people, there are no adverse side effects to its use.
+Maintaining a Botox® regimen will reduce the overall appearance of wrinkles as the targeted facial muscles will begin to shrink.

-Aesthetic Botox is used on the face to reduce or remove lines.
-Botox is FDA-approved to treat Glabellar lines, which are located between the brows, and sometimes referred to as “The 11’s”.
-However, Botox can also be used to treat a number of different areas on the face, which will be skillfully determined by your board-certified injector.
+Aesthetic Botox® is used on the face to reduce or remove lines.
+Botox® is FDA-approved to treat Glabellar lines, which are located between the brows, and are sometimes referred to as “The 11’s”.
+Botox® can however also be used to treat a number of different areas on the face, which will be skillfully determined by your board-certified injector.
 Following an individualized, custom-tailored treatment plan, your injector may decide to also treat other areas of the face that are experiencing creases or folds as a result of your unique facial movement patterns.
-Common areas to use Botox include the forehead, above the brow, along the sides of the nose, at the corners of the mouth, on the chin or in some rare cases, on the neck.
+Common areas to use Botox® include the forehead, above the brow, along the sides of the nose, at the corners of the mouth, on the chin, or in some rare cases, on the neck.

-Botox can last anywhere from 3 to 12 months, but the longevity depends on how much product (how many “units”) has been used, a person’s metabolism (or activity level) and their unique physiology.
-Botox takes 1-2 weeks to reach its full potential before very gradually diminishing in effectiveness until it’s been metabolized by the body.
-Most people undergo about 2-3 treatments of Botox per year to maintain optimal results.
-The effectiveness of Botox is also highly dependent on the potency (or ratio) of diluted product (Botox to saline).
-The best aesthetic practices will always be transparent about the number units of Botox being utilized, which indicates exactly how much of the product is being administered.
+Botox® can last anywhere from 3 to 12 months, but the longevity depends on how much product (how many “units”) has been used, a person’s metabolism (or activity level), and their unique physiology.
+The full potential of a treatment is reached in one to two weeks, before very gradually diminishing in effectiveness until it’s been metabolized by the body.
+Most people undergo about 2-3 treatments of Botox® per year to maintain optimal results.
+The effectiveness is also highly dependent on the potency (or ratio) of the diluted product (Botox® to saline).
+The best aesthetic practices will always be transparent about the number of units of Botox® being utilized, which indicates exactly how much of the product is being administered.